GCSE equivalency tests for BCU Health, Education and Social Work

-This page is for people holding offers with Birmingham City University ONLY.
-If you have been advised to take our GCSE equivalency tests by another institution, you will need to visit the page for external candidates.
+This page is for people holding offers or applying through Clearing with Birmingham City University ONLY.
+Please note, if you are from another institution our GCSE equivalency tests are now closed to external candidates.

 You have been offered the opportunity to take our online GCSE equivalency test(s) and directed to this webpage because you:

-- have been offered a place to begin a course at Birmingham City University to study one of our Health, Education or Social Work courses in September 2020, either directly or through one of our School Direct partner institutions or with one of our SCITT partners that offer one of our franchised PGCE programmes (namely Arthur Terry SCITT, Haybridge SCITT, TMA SCITT, Titan and SCITTELLS) or via our Assessment Only route (which doesn't include any training) and
+- have been offered a place, or applying through Clearing to begin a course at Birmingham City University to study one of our Health, Education or Social Work courses in September 2020, either directly or through one of our School Direct partner institutions or with one of our SCITT partners that offer one of our franchised PGCE programmes (namely Arthur Terry SCITT, Haybridge SCITT, TMA SCITT, Titan and SCITTELLS) or via our Assessment Only route (which doesn't include any training) and

 - you haven't yet achieved one or more of the GCSEs you need to be able to begin your training.

 The equivalency tests are applicable to the below courses.
-If you are offer holder at Birmingham City University and your course sits outside of the list below, please visit the page for other internal candidates.
+If you are offer holder or applying through Clearing with Birmingham City University and your course sits outside of the list below, please visit the page for other internal candidates.

 - Early Childhood Studies with Foundation Year